jjquan111/The-Clean-Content/README.md

 ## Ethical Considerations
 We prioritize ethical aspects like content censorship, cultural sensitivity, inclusivity, user autonomy, and privacy in our design and implementation.

-## Installation
-Instructions on how to install and set up the software will be provided here.

-## Usage
-Detailed guide on how to use The Clean Content, with examples and screenshots.

-## Contributing
-Guidelines for contributing to the project, including coding standards, pull request process, etc.

-## License
-Information about the software's licensing and usage rights.

-## Contact
-Details for users to contact the development team for support or feedback.

 ---